varundeepakgudhe/Data_Science_Academy/Datasets/NC_Education/Readme.md

 ### 7. Data Quality Assurance Procedures:

 - To ensure the accuracy and consistency of the data, follow these steps:
-  - There are some missing values in Value column - Either assign them to 0 or skip those records
+  - There are some missing values in Value column - Either assign them to 0 or skip those records.
-  - There are some records with 5 columns as the Area name is divided into two columns - Either join those two columns into one in that specific records or skip those records
+  - There are some records with 5 columns as the Area name is divided into two columns - Either join those two columns into one in that specific records or skip those records.
-  - Hint: The records containing either of the above mentioned points are less than 1%
+  - Hint: The records containing either of the above mentioned points are less than 1%.

 ### 8. Usage Guidelines:

 - This dataset is intended for public access and use.
-- <u>Suggested uses of the dataset</u>: This dataset could be used for a variety of analyses, including studying the adoption and distribution of electric vehicles, their impact on the local electricity grid, or the effectiveness of clean vehicle incentives.
+- <u>Suggested uses of the dataset</u>: This dataset could be used for visual data presentations on North Carolina education information.
+It can also be used to study public school expenditure trends, scores and to forecast future trends.

 ### 9. Contact Information:

-- Visit this [website](https://linc.osbm.nc.gov/pages/contact/), and submit the form "Contact Us"
+- Visit this [website](https://linc.osbm.nc.gov/pages/contact/), and submit the form "Contact Us".

 ### 10. Access and Download Instructions: